Minestom/Minestom/.github/README.md

 - Make useful decisions
     - Include new features
     - Try to stay updated with original minecraft cycle
-- Release cycle of 2 weeks
+- Release cycle of we often we can (weekly, monthly, etc.) with a changelog, and it needed for the community

 ## Project contribution: